- Product Portfolio

 - Stay Connected

-Register to learn how maintaining breeder flock uniformity results in uniform egg weight and chick quality.
+Watch on-demand now to learn how maintaining breeder flock uniformity results in uniform egg weight and chick quality.

 In broiler breeder egg production, it is key to develop a proactive strategy to maintain hatching egg production, hatchability, day-old chick quality, and maintaining broiler performance on a high level.
 Broiler breeders use a significant portion of their body reserves to lay an egg.
 It is therefore important for the body reserves to be sufficiently built up and to be in proper balance, otherwise, this can have adverse effects on chick quality.
 A lot of effort is required to prevent contaminated hatching eggs from entering the hatchery.
 Day-old chick quality not only depends on the degree of bacterial contamination but also on the embryonic development and hatch window during the incubation process.
 For these main factors, both outside and inside egg quality are essential and need to be maintained high during the production cycle.
 Featured speakers include Dr. Dinah Nicholson, Global Manager, Hatchery Development and Support, Aviagen, and Dr. Jeanna Wilson, professor and extension specialist, Poultry Science Department, University of Georgia.

 This webinar is sponsored by Boehringer Ingelheim and presented by WATTPoultry and WATT Global Media.